Examples

 Removing an existence constrained node property will fail

-Trying to remove the name property from an existing node Author, given a property existence constraint on :Author(name).
+Remove the name property from an existing node Author, given a property existence constraint on :Author(name):

 Query